ProboConnect/product-configurator/README.md

 window.proboConfigurator.openSearch()
 ```

-3. Or when using the configurator without search set the product with the `setProduct` function and API code:
+3. Or when using the configurator without search (or product-code prop) set the product with the `setProduct` function and API code:

 ```javascript
 await window.proboConfigurator